Deep learning architectures for nonlinear operator functions and nonlinear inverse problems: Introduction

 A crucial feature of our approach is that properties derived from the mathematical analysis provide insight as to how to efficiently and sparsely parametrize the neural network that learns the inverse map.
 Such sparsity bounds are important because fully general neural network models are heavily overparametrized, making them both difficult to analyze as well as computationally resource intensive.
 Reducing the parameter space as a way to improve learning also has connections to nascent information-theoretic formulations of deep learning, such as through the information bottleneck method \cite{tishby2015}.
 There is a wide array of existing literature on studying sparsity in neural networks.
-One popular technique to achieve sparsity is to take a pre-trained dense network and prune parameters with low importance; an early example of this technique is \cite{lecun1990}, with later examples studying pruning including \cite{frankle2019,han2015,liu2019}.
-However, it is desirable to achieve sparsity without needing to first train a dense network.
-Indeed, in our work, sparsity is directly enforced on the network architecture before training.
-Studies of sparsity promotion either before or during network training include \cite{bellec2018,Bruna,mocanu2018,mostafa2019}.
-As will be seen later, part of our derived sparsity estimates comes from the compactness of certain linear operators, leading to good low-rank approximations.
-The use of low-rank weight matrices in deep learning has become popular for a variety of applications; see for example \cite{jaderberg2014,lebedev2014,xjli2017,yaguchi2019}.
-However, these works all exploit low-rank structure that is empirically found rather than mathematically derived.
+One popular technique to achieve sparsity is to take a pre-trained dense network and prune parameters with low importance; an early example of this technique is \cite{lecun1990}, with later examples studying pruning including \cite{frankle2019, han2015, liu2019}.
+However, it is desirable to achieve sparsity without needing to first train a dense network. {\maartenbluefont Indeed, in our work, sparsity bounds are directly imposed for the network parameters that encode the linear transformations across layers.} Studies of sparsity promotion either before or during network training include \cite{bellec2018, Bruna, mocanu2018, mostafa2019}. {\maartenbluefont As will be seen later, sparsity in the network parameters has an interpretation in terms of low-rank approximation of the compact operators appearing in the original iterative scheme that is unrolled.} The use of low-rank weight matrices in deep learning has become popular for a variety of applications; see for example \cite{jaderberg2014, lebedev2014, xjli2017, yaguchi2019}.
+However, these works all exploit low-rank structure that is empirically found rather than mathematically derived. {\maartenbluefont Our sparsity bounds also provide improved generalization bound.
+This is independent of (regularization) techniques employed to improve upon training \cite{kukacka2017}.}